Why does St. Joe’s have a picnic?

 Unfortunately, only essential personnel are allowed inside the landmark building due to COVID-19 restrictions.
 Building tours will resume upon lifting those restrictions under state and federal guidance.

 How can I help St. Joe’s make up for income lost due to the cancellation of the live Picnic event?

 Although there will be no large event on the grounds this year, Picnic will go on, and there are multiple ways that you can participate to help support our mission.

 - Please consider donating the amount that you would normally have spent at the Picnic.
-Visit our online Picnic donation page at https://p2p.onecause.com/sjpicnic and click one of the donation buttons to make your gift.
+Visit our online Picnic Virtual Event Center at https://tinyurl.com/sjpicnic2021 and click the Donate button to make your gift.